header2

 „Интерархитектурност в семиотиката на Сент-Шапел“, [“Interarchitecturality in the semiotics of the Sainte-Chapelle”]- Text presented at the Institute of Literature – Bulgarian Academy of Sciences, Scientific Forum: ‘Literary metamorphoses – between life and text’, 16 May 2022, Vassilena Kolarova

-The Sainte-Chapelle, the Upper Chapel, view towards the choir and the Grande Châsse
+The Sainte-Chapelle of Paris, the Upper Chapel, view towards the choir and the Grande Châsse containing the reliquaries and relics